TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

 To make code generation easier, we have made some information available during desugaring and analysis:

-- The occurrence of a method declaration has a property `cname` with the name of its surrounding class.
+- The occurrence of a method declaration has a property `cname` with the name of its surrounding class (same for the occurrence of a field declaration).
 - The occurrence of a variable/parameter declaration has a property `origin` with the value `Local()`.
 - The occurrence of a field declaration has a property `origin` with the value `Field()`.
 - The occurrence of a method declaration has the type `MethodType(rty, ptys)`.